szabgab/slides/python/functions.md

 * Go over all of the previous exercises and their solutions (e.g. the games)
 * Take one (or more if you like this exercise) and change them to use functions.
 * If possible make sure you don't have any variable definitions outside of the functions and that each function has a single job to do.
+* For each case use the same filename just add at the end: **with_functions.py**

+## Exercise: Number guessing - functions
+{id: exercise-number-guessing-game-with-functions}

+Take the number guessing game from the earlier chapter and move the internal while() loop to a function.

 ## Solution: statistics